 When a death occurs at home, the first contact should be with the deceased’s doctor (GP).
 The doctor will usually attend the family home or care home and confirm the death.
 This can also be done by a qualified person such as an attending nurse, paramedic or locum doctor.
 Once the death has been confirmed Chamberlains can be contacted to transfer your loved one to their funeral home.
 In the case of an expected death the Medical Certificate of Cause of Death will then be issued by the GP at their earliest convenience enabling you to register the death.

 Chamberlains are available to give advice on obtaining Certificates and Registering a death.
 Please call 01922 493131

 Most hospitals have their own Bereavement Centre with a designated Bereavement Officer.
 Their tasks will include obtaining the Medical Certificate of Cause of Death from the hospital doctor who took care of your loved one prior to their death, and in the case of cremation, requesting doctors to complete the Medical Certificates Forms 4 and 5 which form part of the legal cremation papers.
 It is usual for hospital Bereavement Centre’s to only be staffed during normal office hours, for this reason there may be a short delay in obtaining the necessary certificates.
-Upon completion of the doctors paperwork and the death being legally registered Chamberlains will be able to transfer your loved one to their funeral home and commence the funeral arrangements.
+Upon completion of the doctors paperwork and the death being legally registered Chamberlains will be able to transfer your loved one to their funeral home and begin arranging a funeral that suits your requirements.